Several factors determine whether or not hunting is permitted at a particular reservation, including:

 What can visitors do to protect themselves?

 - Be alert.
-Always be alert when visiting reservations during hunting season: On reservations where hunting is permitted, observe signs that are posted, wear bright orange or red clothing, and hike only on clearly marked trails.
+Always be alert when visiting reservations during hunting season: On reservations where hunting is permitted, observe signs that are posted, wear bright orange clothing, and hike only on clearly marked trails.
 See the video at the bottom of the page for more information.

 - On reservations where hunting is prohibited, hunting may still take place without the knowledge or consent of The Trustees of Reservations.
 In addition, where hunting is permitted on adjacent land or in the vicinity of a reservation, but prohibited on the reservation itself, the potential exists for trespass by hunters; in these cases, avoid using trails along reservation boundaries.
 We encourage the public to report any violations to The Trustees, local police, or state environmental police.